 Social loans may be granted at a reasonable rate of interest for a variety or reasons

 - breaking debt cycles

-- furthering employment
+- supporting employment or rehabilitation

-- housing security
+- ensuring housing continuity

 - overcoming financial crises.

-Municipalities may grant social loans to people who, due to their small income and scant financial means, are unable to get reasonable terms of credit elsewhere, but who are nevertheless able to repay loans.
+Wellbeing services counties may grant social loans to people who, due to their small income and scant financial means, are unable to get reasonable terms of credit elsewhere, but who are nevertheless able to repay loans.